Letter of Intent

-A letter of intent is an initial sketch of your project idea.
-Your audience is program in public scholarship faculty and staff, who are not experts in your specific field.
+A letter of intent is an initial sketch of your project idea to help program staff understand if it is aligned with the goals of Rackham’s Public Scholarship Grants.
+Your audience is the program in public scholarship faculty and staff, who are experts in publicly engaged scholarly practice, but not likely to be experts in your specific field.
 You should clearly and briefly explain any technical terms or methods.

-Your approximately 2-page letter of intent should begin to describe your publicly-engaged project idea, partners, and goals so that staff can assess how well the proposal aligns with the Public Scholarship Grants criteria and provide you with feedback to strengthen it.
-You don’t need to have all the details fully articulated for an initial letter, but it should include:
+Your letter should begin to describe your publicly-engaged project idea, partners, and goals so that staff can assess how well the proposal aligns with the Public Scholarship Grants evaluation criteria.

 Description of Your Project Idea

-Please contact Program Manager Joe Cialdella with any questions or to discuss your proposal idea.
+Please contact firstname.lastname@example.org with any questions or to discuss your proposal idea.

 Contact the Program in Public Scholarship